CDC warns delta-8 cannabis products can get you higher than thought—and cause adverse health effects

-Both the Centers for Disease Control and Prevention (CDC) the Food and Drug Administration have issued warnings for cannabis products that contain delta-8.
+Both the Centers for Disease Control and Prevention (CDC) and the Food and Drug Administration (FDA) have issued warnings for cannabis products that contain delta-8.
 The CDC and FDA warn that delta-8 cannabis products can get users higher than thought due to the products often being marketed as “hemp” products, which some consumers may conflate with “nonpsychoactive.”
 And while some may find that amusing, the bodies warn that delta-8 cannabis products also have more adverse health effects than generally known—including the possibility of coma.

 Delta-8 is short for delta-8 tetrahydrocannabinol (THC), a psychoactive substance found in cannabis plants.
 While THC products are legal in many states, the FDA now stresses that no delta-8 products have been evaluated by the organization.
 The lack of regulated marketing of the product—and lack of warning labels—means that consumers may not know what they are getting themselves in for.